How to prevent falls at home: a 10 step safety checklist

 Quick summary:

 Falls are the most common and serious accidents for people over 65, often leading to health problems, reduced confidence, and loss of independence.
-Most homes aren’t designed with elderly safety in mind, making it essential to assess each room for potential hazards like items out of reach, poor lighting, and tripping risks.
+Most homes aren’t designed with elderly safety in mind.

-Key preventive measures include improving lighting throughout the home, removing rugs and clutter, reorganizing cupboards so everyday items are at waist height, and installing bathroom safety features like grab bars and non-slip mats.
-Additional recommendations include handrails on stairs, proper footwear with grip, and managing pet hazards.
+Key preventive measures include improving lighting, removing rugs and clutter, reorganizing cupboards so everyday items are at waist height, and installing bathroom safety features like grab bars and non-slip mats.

 Small changes can stop big falls